D-dimer tests are used to check for blood clotting problems. Blood clots can cause health problems, such as:

 - Recent surgery or trauma

-This makes the test mostly useful when it is negative, when many of the above causes can be ruled out.
+This makes the test mostly useful when it is negative or when many of the above causes can be ruled out.

 - Fainting or feeling lightheaded